sparkle-simply/data-structures-and-algorithms/src/main/java/com/sparklesimply/dynamicprogramming/Overview.md

 ###### Optimized approach:
 - we'll maintain sorted list of increasing subsequence
-- if curr elemnt is greater than the last elemnt of sorted list, then we'll append it to the list
+- if curr element is greater than the last element of sorted list, then we'll append it to the list
 - or else we'll binary search for the smallest ending in sorted list where the curr element is greater and is to be updated
 - iteratively we'll track all elements and size of sorted list will be longest increasing subsequence
 - time complexity: O(n log n)
+***
+#### Problem: Decode ways
+###### Brute force approach:
+- recursively compute all the combinations that are valid in range of (1-25) using current and next character
+- for each step, we'll try both possibilities to count the number of combinations
+- this will lead to re-computation of sub-problems multiple times

+###### Optimized approach:
+- as we know we were recomputing the sub-problems multiple times in recursive approach
+- here we will store count of valid combinations in dp array
+- each step we'll check if curr character is non-zero and next character combined with current is valid combination
+- we will iteratively compute dp[i] in reverse order to track curr and next character which count of valid combinations
+- we will be touching each step exactly once, time complexity: O(n)
 ***